mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

-Communities like LTER and EDI will need to make decisions about what ontologies to adopt and priorities for applying them to their datasets, based on many aspects including (but not limited to) dataset importance, vocabularies' domain coverage, content, complexity, longevity and maintenance plans, and technical structure.
-This should be a joint venture, between data managers (with scientific input), tories and the designers or maintainers of ontologies and other vocabularies.
+Communities like LTER and EDI will need to make decisions about what ontologies to adopt and priorities for applying them to their datasets, based on many aspects including (but not limited to) dataset importance, vocabularies' domain coverage, content, complexity, longevity and maintenance plans, plus their technical structure.
+This should be a joint venture, between data managers (with scientific input), repositories, and the designers or maintainers of ontologies and other vocabularies.

 As data managers, we will need to be able to